 Replace P.L.
 291.40 to P.L.292.2 with the table 35-a1 and text below.

--tone
+In an EHT non-TB sounding sequence, a 20 MHz operating EHT beamformee shall support SU feedback for 242-tone RU solicited with an EHT NDP announcement frame of bandwidth of 20MHz.

--tone
+In an EHT TB sounding sequence, a 20 MHz operating EHT beamformee may support SU feedback for 242-tone RU solicited with an EHT NDP announcement frame of bandwidth of 20MHz, 40MHz, 80MHz and 160MHz.

 A 20 MHz operating EHT beamformee shall support MU feedback for 242-tone RU solicited with an EHT NDP announcement frame of bandwidth of 20MHz.